Best alternatives to Facebook Groups in 2023

 A decreasing number of users

-Limited targeting.
+Limited targeting

-Although you can have several admins, there is no way to create custom roles.
 Every user can see and read what is posted in the group, limiting what kind of tasks and discussions could be held.
 Some group members might share personal information or have private conversations that are visible to the entire group.
 This can lead to privacy breaches or identity theft.

 Top alternatives to Facebook Groups and Facebook Workplace